 Right after my dad and I drove through Saskatchewan Crossing, we spotted a bunch of bighorn sheep (PHOTO) on the side of the road.
 More than any other wildlife, I wanted to see bighorn sheep on our trip to Banff and it happened.
 It was the first time I’d ever seen them in person.
 It was awesome!

 Our adventure along the Icefields Parkway then led us to the Weeping Wall and the Bridal Veil Falls viewpoint.
 When we were checking out Bridal Veil Falls, a guy and his family suggested that we hike to Panther Falls.
 We had never even heard of Panther Falls before, but we decided to follow his suggestion.
 It was one of the best decisions we made.
-About .3 miles from the Bridal Veil Falls viewpoint parking lot (you can find the trail head at the south end of the lot), you reach Panther Falls (warning: this trail is not good for people with a fear of heights).
+About .3 miles from the Bridal Veil Falls viewpoint parking lot, you reach Panther Falls.
 The trail leads you along a cliff, and eventually puts you right behind the falls.
 You can just stand there and watch Panther Falls rush right in front of you.
 My dad and I agreed that this was one of the coolest experiences of our trip.
-The best part about Panther Falls — you can get there and back in your car in ten minutes if you want to.
+The best part about Panther Falls: you can get there and back in your car in ten minutes.

 Our next stop along the way was the Parker Ridge Trail.
 It’s a fairly steep hike (about 1.5 miles one way), but it’s totally worth the effort.
 Parker Ridge Trail offers incredible views of the Canadian Rockies and the Saskatchewan Glacier, which is the largest outflow glacier in the Columbia Icefield.
 On our hike to the top, we saw a pika and overheard a girl say she saw a mountain goat at the top.
 I’m not sure if it was the time of day or what, but once we reached the summit, my dad and I had Parker Ridge all to ourselves.
 We only saw two other people at the top, and we crossed them on the trail when we were about to make our way down.